A Constant-Factor Approximation for Directed Latency: Introduction

 \section{Introduction}

-The \textsc{Latency} problem is a variant of the \textsc{Path TSP} problem, where there is a metric with a specified starting point $s$, and the goal is to find a spanning path starting from $s$ that minimizes the sum of the distances of each vertex from $s$ on the path.
-The distance of vertex $v$ from $s$ on the path sometimes is called {\em latency} or {\em waiting time} of $v$.
+The \textsc{Latency} problem is a variant of the \textsc{Path TSP} problem, where we are given a metric space on a vertex set $V \cup \{s\}$ with a specified starting point $s$, and the goal is to find a spanning path starting in $s$ that minimizes the sum of the distances of each vertex to $s$ on the path.
+The distance of vertex $v$ to $s$ on the path is called {\em latency} or {\em waiting time} of $v$.
 In contrast, \textsc{Path TSP} can be seen as minimizing the maximum vertex waiting time.
 It is known that the \textsc{Latency} problem is NP-hard. \footnote{It is possible to reduce the \textsc{TSP} where all distances are either $1$ or $2$ to the \textsc{Latency} problem.
 Indeed, given such a \textsc{TSP} instance $(V,c)$, one can declare an arbitrary vertex as starting point $s$, introduce $N$ colocated auxiliary vertices $v^*_1,\dots,v^*_N$, and set $c(v,v^*_i) = c(v,s)+M$ for each $v \in V$ and each $i \in \{1,\dots,N\}$.
 By choosing $M$ large enough (depending on $n$ and $N$), any optimum latency tour visits $v^*_1,\dots,v^*_N$ last.
 By choosing $N$ large enough (depending on $n$), any optimum latency tour yields an optimum tour on $V$.} \cite{blum1994minimum} gave the first constant-factor approximation for the \textsc{Latency} problem.